davidzuma/davidzuma/README.md

 - 👋 Hi, I’m @davidzuma.
-Curious and ambitious data scientist always looking for new challenges.
+Curious and ambitious python developer always looking for new challenges.
 - 👀 I’m interested in python and machine learning but eager to learn and code other topics and coding languages.
 - If you are looking for collaboration do not hesitate to contact.
 - 📫 zumaquerodavid@gmail.com.